What Is Important In HR Technology?

 The International Association for Human Resource Information Management noted in a technology trend study that “the next decade will be the era of metrics of HCM, in which HR professionals, supported by big data, embedded tools and prepackaged analytics, have the knowledge, skills and tools to demonstrate the value of HR and people to business success,” and this trend has definitely continued in the last year, and shows no signs of slowing down in 2016.

 Software consultants and outsourced tech companies are developing easily understandable analytics tools that translate the complicated world of Big Data into something tangible that professionals can incorporate into their business strategies.
 This remains massively important in HR today, as predictive data allows the department to increase the reliability of their decision-making, and avoid mistakes in workforce optimization.

 As technology continues to evolve, so does the role of HR in business.

-2016 will likely have as many new and recurring trends as 2015 did, and will likely focus even closer on analytics and metric data in decision making, how mobile tech can improve recruitment candidates and the way in which rewards and compensations are accessed.
+Until 2025 there will be likely many new and recurring trends and all will likely focus even closer on analytics and metric data in decision making, how mobile tech can improve recruitment of candidates and the way in which rewards and compensations are accessed and shared.